FredHutch/diffExApp/README.md

 _An interactive application for differential expression analysis._

+This app takes a single file (`.csv`, `.tsv`, or `.txt`).
+The file should contain columns of raw gene counts data with a single row of Gene ID's (ID can be in any form).
+Once running the user can select replicates and run a simple pairwise gene expression analysis using either [EdgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) or [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).

+> Curious what exactly is happening under the hood?
+Check out the differential expression code [here](https://github.com/FredHutch/diffExApp/blob/master/R/diffEx.R).
+The functions `edgerDE()` and `deseqDE()` handle the bulk of the analysis.

 ## Set up

 - This app is set up to run in a specific Docker environment.
 Most likely you'll be running this application locally so you'll have to make some changes to `app.R`.
 To switch the application to local, open `app.R` and switch `local <- TRUE`.